-For the purpose of evaluating the success and response This year's Meeting on Economic Sciences was characterof the Lindau Meetings, surveys are regularly conducted among the participants.

-ised by a particularly motivating atmosphere, which was acknowledged by 96 % of the participants.
+For the purpose of evaluating the success and response This year's Meeting on Economic Sciences was characterof the Lindau Meetings, surveys are regularly conducted ised by a particularly motivating atmosphere, which was among the participants. acknowledged by 96 % of the participants.
 The opportunity to network with peers was also highly appreciated, with 96 % of those surveyed stating that the meeting successfully fostered a dialogue with other Young Economists from all around the globe.

-Has this year's Lindau Meeting succeeded in fostering Are you interested in and would you use...
+Has this year's Lindau Meeting succeeded in fostering Are you interested in and would you use... a dialogue...